-For more information on creating and replicating subscriptions, see Part II, "Subscriptions," on page 19.
+For more information on creating and replicating subscriptions, see Part II, "Subscriptions," on page 17.
+After replication, assign the bundles to the OES 2015 server.

-D.3 Preparing the Bundles for Upgrading
+Preparing the Bundles for Upgrading

-Before you can use the downloaded bundles to upgrade your servers, you must create an empty OES11Upgrade bundle and add two actions.
+Before you can use the downloaded bundles to upgrade your servers, you must create an empty OES 2015toSP1upgrade bundle and add two actions.

-- 1 In ZENworks Control Center, click Bundles. - 2 Click New and select Bundle. - 3 Select Linux Bundle and click Next. - 4 Select Empty Bundle and click Next. - 5 Type the bundle name as OES11Upgrade and click Next. - 6 Click Finish and complete the bundle creation process. - 7 Click the Action tab of the bundle you just created. - 8 Select the Install tab and click Add. - 9 Select Run Script. - 10 Specify the Action Name as Upgrade and select Define Your Own Script as the Script to Run. - 11 Next to the Script content option, click Edit. - 12 In the Edit Script Content dialog box, paste the following script and click OK.
+- 1 In ZENworks Control Center, click Bundles. - 2 Click New and select Bundle. - 3 Select Linux Bundle and click Next. - 4 Select Empty Bundle and click Next. - 5 Type the bundle name as OES2015toSP1upgrade and click Next. - 6 Click Finish and complete the bundle creation process. - 7 Click the Action tab of the bundle that you just created. - 8 Select the Install tab and click Add. - 9 Select Run Script. - 10 Specify the Action Name as Upgrade and select Define Your Own Script as the Script to Run. - 11 Click Edit against the Script content option. - 12 In the Edit Script Content dialog box, paste the following script and click OK:

 '''

 /bin/sleep 300

-/opt/novell/zenworks/bin/zac dist-upgrade --no-confirm SLES11-SP2-Core-bundle
+/opt/novell/zenworks/bin/zac dup --no-confirm SLES11-SP4-Pool-bundle SLES11-

-OES11-SP1-Pool-bundle SLES11-SP2-Updates-bundle
+SP4-Updates-bundle OES2015-SP1-Pool-bundle OES2015-SP1-Updates-bundle

 if [ "$?" != "0" ] ; then

 exit 1

-fi

 '''